nstrayer/marketStory/README.md

 Each line represents the different steps.
 At each step a line is animated from it's current position to the next position.

 Problems that might arise: Clustering of states.
 Could put in a search feature to fix this.
 Point would be to highlight the outlier states.

+# New Idea:

+Two panel style like the points visualization.

+The menu/nav panel is the grid states map.
+To highlight lines you click on a given state.

+To deal with mobile/normal use the same paradigm that was used for the points visualization.